Canada: Becoming a Senior Society

 CENSUS AND CENTENARIANS

-The fact that there are now more people over the age of 65 in Canada, than under 14, came as a wake-up call.
+The fact that there are now more people over the age of 65 in Canada, than under 14, came as a wake-up call, following the census.

 The demographic pyramids of the past have become demographic columns, and indeed now the columns are getting top heavy.